 It isn’t just any ordinary mushroom spinach lasagna recipe.
 This spinach mushroom lasagna is pure indulgence, the ultimate comfort food, healthy, protein-packed like no other, complete with veggies, and easy to make ahead of time!
 It’s bound to become a new family tradition, although this will become more like a monthly tradition once you dive in with a fork.

-I’ve partnered up with one of my favorite brands, Explore Cuisine, to bring you this delicious healthy lasagna recipe + an awesome GIVEAWAY for 3 lucky winners, so keep scrolling past the recipe to enter!
+I’ve partnered up with one of my favorite brands, Explore Cuisine, to bring you this delicious healthy lasagna recipe!

 Why I Love Explore Cuisine